open-life-science/open-life-science.github.io/ols-speaker-guide.md

  previous calls (here is the [full playlist](https://www.youtube.com/playlist?list=PL1CvC6Ez54KAtOhuCv8e8dqaHkUylUYDB)).

--   You can turn off your webcam before joining the call if you do not want to appear on the recording and on if/when you don't mind.
+-   You can turn off your webcam before joining the call if you do not want to appear on the recording and turn it on if/when you don't mind being on the video.

 -   If you prefer that your section is not recorded, please let the OLS team members know, so that they pause the recording for your section and resume afterwards.